 5. Are there other aspects of the healthcare system that are changed?

 Despite these differences, they all have the basic goals of some combination of increasing the number of people who have adequate health insurance and improving the quality of healthcare people receive.
-Most have fewer opportunities for savings, as they have been described, than would be available under Medicare for All.
+Most have fewer opportunities for savings than would be available under Medicare for All.

-See the chart put together by the Kaiser Family Foundation for a comprehensive comparison of the different public option plans before Congress.
+See this chart of the different public option plans before Congress.
 You can also check our summary of Mayor Pete Buttigieg's public option plan, Medicare for All Who Want It, on this page, or his complete discussion on his website, here.